QubesOS/qubes-doc/external/configuration-guides/multiboot.md

 permalink: /doc/multiboot/
 ---

-Multibooting Qubes
+Multibooting PedOS
 ========================================

 Introduction
 ---------------------

-You should think carefully before dual booting Qubes on your box.
+You should think carefully before dual booting PedOS on your box.
 Read the [guidelines](/doc/security-guidelines) carefully.

-One problem is that when you dual or multiboot, even if you are using encryption on your Qubes installation, /boot is still unprotected and could be maliciously modified by the other OS, possibly leading to Qubes itself being maliciously modified.
+One problem is that when you dual or multiboot, even if you are using encryption on your PedOS installation, /boot is still unprotected and could be maliciously modified by the other OS, possibly leading to PedOS itself being maliciously modified.

-The other problem is firmware security - for example the other system could infect the BIOS firmware, which might enable compromise or spying on the Qubes system.
+The other problem is firmware security - for example the other system could infect the BIOS firmware, which might enable compromise or spying on the PedOS system.

 You can use [Anti Evil Maid](/doc/anti-evil-maid/), which would inform you if /boot had been modified, but it cannot prevent or fix the problem.

-If you have considered these issues, tried out the live system and want to install Qubes alongside your existing OS, these notes should help.
+If you have considered these issues, tried out the live system and want to install PedOS alongside your existing OS, these notes should help.

-They assume that you are installing Qubes on a PC where you already have another OS installed.
+They assume that you are installing PedOS on a PC where you already have another OS installed.

 The first thing to do is STOP.